 REHAB i2c is an Alberta-wide program and live pitch competition designed to accelerate the growth of early-stage startups in the rehabilitation health field by providing essential resources, training and mentorship.
 REHAB i2c is lead by the Hunter Hub for Entrepreneurial Thinking in partnership with the Glenrose Rehabilitation Hospital, Alberta Health Services.

 - Entrepreneurship support including workshops, mentorship (pitch coaching), and access to resources to support their startup’s pitch development, and a provincial network

-- Pitch competition: the top 8 startups will have the opportunity to pitch live on-stage to win $100k
+- Pitch competition: the top 8 startups will have the opportunity to pitch live to a panel of judges to win $100K

 Innovative individuals and teams who are creating new solutions in healthcare, relative to the broad, ever-expanding field of rehabilitation: